 Actually, I’ve never used to be interested in kimonos.
 Yes, they can be colorful.
 I photographed some at a fashion show.
 But they have never grabbed my attention until now.
 They finally caught me.

 I’ll have to study more about kimonos.
 Like most people, I know the basics, but there have many parts.
-Things like sode, eri and obi are pretty well-known.
+Things like sode, eri, and obi are pretty well-known.
 I had never heard of koshihimo and tamato until I started writing this article.
-It’s time for me to start learning!
+Maybe I should learn?

 They were challenging to photograph.
 I didn’t want to pose anyone, as I wanted candid photos.
 But everyone kept moving.
 It was hard to keep up at times.